 - Preference is given to students who will be traveling abroad for the first time.

-Fall 2018 Application Process for Winter Term Travel
+Winter 2019 Application Process for Spring/Summer Term Travel

-The Fall 2018 application process will be administered through M-Compass and will open on Wednesday, November 7th, 2018.
+The Winter 2019 application process will be administered through M-Compass and will open in March.

 The online application requirements include: